 You Are Using Incorrect Keys Combination

-This is the most common reason for not being able to select files.
-Remember, the shortcut keys are different for different tasks.
+This is a common reason for not being able to select files.
+Remember, the shortcut keys are different for selecting, copying, deleting, and moving files.

 For example, the shortcut key to copy a file differs from the shortcut key to delete a file.
 Often new Mac users mistakenly use the shortcut key to copy a file when they want to delete it.